emmyarnold/home-lab-notes/windows-server-active-directory.md

 - VM specs: 4096 MB RAM, 2 CPUs, 60 GB dynamic virtual disk

 ### What I ran into
-- **Routine resizing issues--guest screen too small.
-Installed guest additions and scaled virtual screen to 200%.
+- **Routine resizing issue — guest screen too small.** Installed Guest Additions and scaled the virtual screen to 200%.
 - **Mouse would move but clicks stopped registering inside the Server VM.** Graphics Controller had ended up set to VBoxSVGA instead of VMSVGA.
 Switching it to VMSVGA fixed it; not sure how it got set to VBoxSVGA in the first place.

 ### What I learned